llimllib/obsidian-archive/programming/python/ugrapheme.md

 > `ugrapheme` exposes an interface that's almost identical to Python's native strings and maintains a similar performance envelope, processing strings at hundreds of megabytes or even gigabytes per second

 I want this for go and javascript!
 Looks like an impressive piece of work.

+Related: [uwcwidth](https://github.com/Z4JC/uwcwidth), for figuing out how many characters a string takes in a terminal